 Zombies have captured the imagination of many and there are zombie conventions, fan clubs, events and games.
 Zombies first appear in the 7th episode The Legacy of Terror in Season Two of Star Wars:

 She is captured.
-She gets dragged through a tunnel.
+She gets dragged wearing customized clothes through a tunnel.
 She tries to fight the Geonosians but is unable to injure them.
-Their glowing eyes look dead and she realises that they are dead bodies brought to life.
+Their glowing eyes look dead and she realizes that they are dead bodies brought to life.
 She is temporarily in their custody.
 Obi-Wan and Anakin set out on a mission to find her.

 They take along with them an army of clones.
 When they reach a mysterious place, they encounter a huge group of undead warriors or zombies.
 These zombies were originally Geonosian warriors and were controlled by Queen Karina the Great.
 She was the one who had captured Luminara.